When you hear the word feedback, what do you feel?

 - Impact: Describe the exact impact the person’s actions had on you.

 - Request: State the explicit request you would like to make of the person.

-I love this framework as a way to give feedback.
-It creates a structure that forces you to explain the contextual information.
+I love this framework when giving feedback.
+It creates a structure that forces you to use contextual information.
 You need to explain the situation, the specific behavior, and how it directly affected you.
 I’ve had great success with the people who receive feedback in this form.

 This framework is perfect for also giving constructive feedback.